 Many times after an auto accident the individuals involved don’t realize they’ve been injured.
-Just because you don’t have severe life threatening injuries following a motor vehicle collision does not mean that you haven’t been injured.
-For many people it can take days to weeks for the injuries to fully appear.
+Just because you don’t have severe life-threatening injuries following a motor vehicle collision does not mean that you haven’t been injured.
+For many people, it can take days to weeks for the injuries to fully appear.
 The absence of large obvious injuries can overshadow injuries that have occurred to the soft tissues.
-Soft tissue injuries can be either prominent pain generating tissues or more insidious injuries that can affect the individual over time.
+Soft tissue injuries can be either prominent pain-generating tissues or more insidious injuries that can affect the individual over time.
 These types of injuries need to be diagnosed and treated to avoid causing significant difficulties to the injured individual as time goes on.

 Getting Medical care Following a Car Accident is Key

-After any type of car accident it is imperative to follow up with a Doctor that is skilled in detecting injuries from an auto accident.
+After any type of car accident, it is imperative to follow up with a doctor that is skilled in detecting injuries from an auto accident.
 Seeing a Doctor as soon as possible is especially important even if you don’t immediately have any feeling of pain or discomfort.
 Getting appropriate and timely documentation of your condition is crucial for establishing any personal injury claim.
 A properly trained Doctor will be able to detect “hidden injuries” that could be in the process of revealing themselves or could reveal themselves in the future.
 These types of injuries could include but not limited to concussions, mild traumatic brain injuries, strains, biomechanical dysfunction, and sprains.
 Getting medical treatment quickly will also allow you to begin the rehabilitation process and begin to recover from your injuries.

 Any alteration in normal biomechanics or dysfunction of any soft tissue or joint structure; is classified as an injury.
 Some are very painful; while others don’t elicit the same pain response from the body.
-The body has the ability to compensate for certain injuries which gives the appearance that certain tissues haven’t been damaged.
-However because certain biomechanics have changed this will lead to an early onset of osteoarthritic changes that have a wide array of health concerns.
+The body has the ability to compensate for certain injuries which give the appearance that certain tissues haven’t been damaged.
+However, because certain biomechanics have changed this will lead to an early onset of osteoarthritic changes that have a wide array of health concerns.

 Many injuries can go unnoticed for months to years before an association can be made as to what caused the presenting condition.
-Many individuals present years after an auto crash and have what appear to be long standing biomechanical and structural changes due to the fact that they didn’t seek treatment at an appropriate time following an auto crash.
-The injured individual will have to pay out of pocket expenses to get the necessary help that is required to help them.
+Many individuals present years after an auto crash and have what appear to be long-standing biomechanical and structural changes due to the fact that they didn’t seek treatment at an appropriate time following an auto crash.
+The injured individual will have to pay out-of-pocket expenses to get the necessary help that is required to help them.
 When they could have had the third party pay for their treatment and then not have to suffer over time as their condition was worsening.